LaughingLeader-DOS2-Mods/DivinityEngine2Patcher/README.md

 * Incorporated Norbyte's fixes, including:
   * Fixed the Wall Construction Wizard.
   * Fixed the "Create Prefab" option in the context menu.
+  * Fixed the "Export Selection to Root Template" option in the context menu.
   * Added a "Tile Set" button to the Tile Set Editor dialog.

 ### Project Tweaks